-President-Elect, OSTA Fall Workshop Chair
+President, OSTA Fall Workshop Chair

 Dr. David Pope is associate professor of music education and chair of the professional studies department at the Baldwin Wallace University Conservatory of Music.
 In addition, he serves as an education clinician for Alfred Music and as the American String Teachers Association’s national conference chair.